omnistrate/pg-proxy/README.md

 The docker compose example uses two images:
-- njnjyyh/supabase-demo:latest <- supabase all in one image https://github.com/supabase/postgres/tree/develop/docker/all-in-one
+- njnjyyh/supabase-demo:custom-scaling-metrics <- supabase all in one image https://github.com/supabase/postgres/tree/develop/docker/all-in-one with custom metrics
-- docker.io/njnjyyh/pg-proxy-demo:latest <- proxy image built from this repo
+- docker.io/njnjyyh/pg-proxy-demo:1.0 <- proxy image built from this repo

 Setup Service Name to **Supabase Serverless**.
 Using this name is important as the following commands will reference the service with this name.